afgranero/py-cv-proj/README.md

 </p>

 <p align="justify">
-This monolithic approach leads to being complex to tune the parametrrs.
-As we don't have acess to the intermediate values of the filter results (what would make simple to understand what had gone wrong) the way of adjusting those parameters is by feeling and by trial and error.
-This generate programs like mine where the parameters are adjusted recursively or in a loop until the desired rsult is reached.
+This monolithic approach leads to being complex to tune the parameters.
+As we don't have access to the intermediate values of the filter results (what would make simple to understand what had gone wrong) the way of adjusting those parameters is by feeling and by trial and error.
+This generate programs like mine where the parameters are adjusted recursively or in a loop until the desired result is reached.
 </p>

 <p align="justify">